aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 All of these attributes must be configured in `/src/environments/environment.ts`.
 Open up your favorite text editor and edit this file before moving on.
+Please be sure to address all TODO instructions inside this file.

 You will need Node Package Manager (NPM) installed on your local machine in order to build the application.
 You can follow instructions TODO to set up a